intragart/ssh-tunnel-service/README.md

 ### Build an image

 To use this program inside a docker container an image file needs to be build first.
 Currently there's no image available on docker hub.
 Use this command to create a docker image:

     docker build -t ssh-tunnel-service .

 ### Run Container via siteconfig.yml

 The Container needs a `siteconfig.yml` to run.
-This file can simply be mounted using `-v`.
+Since the docker container doesn't know any remote hosts key `hostkey` should be set accordingly.
+A not recommended alternative to `hostkey` is disabling host key verification with options `UserKnownHostsFile: /dev/null` and `StrictHostKeyChecking: no`. `siteconfig.yml` can simply be mounted using `-v`.
 Therefore, a run command could look like this:

     docker run -dt \
     -v /local/path/to/siteconfig.yml:/app/config/siteconfig.yml:ro \
     ssh-tunnel-service

 If you're using an identity-file for authentification there's the directory `/app/.ssh` that can be used.
 The correct location must be referenced in `siteconfig.yml`.
 One or more identity-file(s) can simply be mounted as well:

     docker run -dt \
     -v /local/path/to/siteconfig.yml:/app/config/siteconfig.yml:ro \